ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

+* `datacenterConfig` (object)
+	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
+	* properties:
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource should have access.
+It needs to be provided via directly or via reference.
+			* format: uuid
+		* `datacenterIdRef` (object)
+			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 * `ipsConfig` (object)
 	* description: Collection of the Application Load Balancer IP addresses.
 (Inbound and outbound) IPs of the listenerLan are customer-reserved public IPs for the public Load Balancers, and private IPs for the private Load Balancers.
 The IPs can be set directly or using reference to the existing IPBlocks and indexes.
 If no indexes are set, all IPs from the corresponding IPBlock will be assigned.
 All IPs set on the Nic will be displayed on the status's ips field.
 	* properties: